 Tire manufacturers have an obligation to design and build tires that can withstand the normal wear and tear of driving.
 Most have an expected lifespan of 30,000 or more miles before they wear out and need replacement.
 However, if a poor design or defect causes them to fail prematurely, they can blow out under normal driving conditions.
 An unexpected tire blowout can cause a serious accident, resulting in severe injuries and death.
 If a tire defect is to blame, the tire manufacturer may be liable for the injuries caused in a tire blowout accident.

 Tires require careful design and quality materials to maintain their integrity on the road.
 They must hold up under the weight of the vehicle, withstand friction and maintain pressure in extreme heat and cold.
 When a tire is defective, it may fall apart without notice or even explode when driving.
 Some of the types of tire defects that can cause sudden tire failure include:

 - Damage to the tire from a defective rim

 - Faulty tire bead

 Tire defects have caused serious accidents.
 A sudden tire blowout at higher speeds can be deadly.
 If you have experienced a sudden tire failure that caused an injury accident, you may be the victim of a defective tire accident.
-Retain the tire and contact Ligori & Sanders Attorneys at Law today to discuss your legal options.
+Retain the tire and contact Ligori & Ligori Attorneys at Law today to discuss your legal options.
 You may be able to seek compensation from the tire manufacturer for your injuries.